Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/map_uv.rst

    Adding a Grid UV Textures for Motion Tracking.

-In the next example, we overlay a logo on a mesh composed of two intersecting cubes, and we ensure that we Enable the Alpha pre-multiply button on the Mix node.
+In the next example, we overlay a logo on top of a mesh composed of two intersecting cubes, and we ensure that we Enable the Alpha pre-multiply button on the Mix node.
 The logo is used as additional UV Texture on top of the existing texture.
 Other examples include the possibility that there was used an unauthorized product box during the initial animation,